Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 \section{Quantum black hole solutions}

 Asymptotic safety dictates a specific form of scale-dependence of the gravitational coupling in the UV, which is expected to ultimately resolve the curvature singularities in the classical theory.
-The implications of "quantum-improving" classical black hole spacetimes by promoting the classical Newton constant $G_N$ to a scale-dependent quantity have received a lot of attention \cite{Bonanno:2000ep, Bonanno:2006eu, Falls:2010he, Cai:2010zh, Becker:2012js, Falls:2012nd, Koch:2013owa, Koch:2013rwa, Koch:2014cqa, Saueressig:2015xua, Pawlowski:2018swz, Platania:2019kyx, Borissova:2022jqj, Chen:2022xjk, Bonanno:2023rzk}, see \cite{Platania:2023srt} for a recent review.
+The implications of "quantum-improving" classical black hole spacetimes by promoting the classical Newton constant $G_N$ to a scale-dependent quantity have received a lot of attention \cite{Bonanno:2000ep, Reuter:2006rg, Bonanno:2006eu, Reuter:2010xb, Falls:2010he, Cai:2010zh, Becker:2012js, Falls:2012nd, Koch:2013owa, Koch:2013rwa, Koch:2014cqa, Saueressig:2015xua, Pawlowski:2018swz, Adeifeoba:2018ydh, Held:2019xde, Platania:2019kyx, Borissova:2022jqj, Chen:2022xjk, Borissova:2022mgd, Bonanno:2023rzk}, see \cite{Eichhorn:2022bgu, Platania:2023srt} for recent reviews.
 This procedure is expected to capture the leading order quantum effects and interesting implications have been reported.
 However, the identification of the IR cutoff $k$ with a physical scale is not unique in gravity and different choices can result in physically distinct spacetimes.
 Moreover, this RG improvement can introduce unphysical coordinate dependencies \cite{Held:2021vwd} and physical conclusions have to be drawn with care.
-For a fully consistent picture of quantum black hole spacetimes a different approach is needed.

-To capture the causal structure of a given spacetime geometry, it is essential to consider the theory in Lorentzian signature.
-Therefore, at this point we perform a Wick rotation on our Euclidean results and denote this by replacing the Euclidean Laplace operator by the full d'Alembertian, $\Delta \to \Box$.
+In our novel approach we eliminate the need for this ambiguous scale-identification by first integrating out all fluctuations to obtain $\Gamma[g]$ at $k=0$.
+Finding solutions to the resulting effective field equations then allows for a fully consistent description of quantum black hole spacetimes. \\ \\ To capture the causal structure of a given spacetime geometry, it is essential to consider the theory in Lorentzian signature.
+Therefore, at this point we perform a Wick rotation on our covariant Euclidean results and denote this by replacing the Euclidean Laplace operator by the full, Lorentzian d'Alembertian, $\Delta \to \Box$, in the effective action \labelcref{eq:EffActionwFormFactors} and the expressions for the form factors derived above, $f(\Delta)\to f(\Box)$. \footnote{On a flat background, the Wick rotation would amount to ${\Delta=-\partial_t^2-\partial_i\partial^i \longrightarrow \Box=+\partial_t^2-\partial_i\partial^i}$.}

-Based on studies of the relation between Euclidean and Lorentzian asymptotically safe gravity \cite{Manrique:2011jc}, we expect that the main features of our results carry over to the theory in physical signature, although the Wick rotation in curved spacetime is still not fully understood \cite{Candelas:1977tt, Visser:2017atf, Baldazzi:2018mtl}.